lilyosah/tech-knowledgebase/Model-View-Controller (MVC).md

 ==Models:== Store data about one entity
 - Business logic work goes here
 - [[Rails Models]]

 ==Controllers:== Mediate user actions requesting access to data
 - Mediator between view and model
 - Requests come in the form of [[Networks|HTTP routes]]
 - Must determine which code should be invoked to handle that route
 - [[Rails Controllers]]

 ==Views:== Display data from models which has been manipulated by controllers on a webpage
-- Code should really not go here. .If you absolutely need it, you can use `app/helpers`
+- Code should really not go here...
+If you absolutely need it, you can use `app/helpers`
 - [[Rails Views]]

 ## Where errors may happen